Trump steers clear of row over CAA, says Modi wants people to have religious freedom

 "We did talk about religious freedom.
 Prime Minister Modi wants people to have religious freedom in India...If you look back India has worked hard for religious freedom," Trump said.
 On CAA, he said, "I don't want to say anything on CAA.
 It is up to India.
 I hope it will take the right decision for its people."

-Asked if he discussed the incidents of violence taking place during his visit, he said he didn't discuss individual attacks and "that is up to India" He also talked about his country's peace deal with the Taliban with Modi, and said India will like to see it happen.
+Asked if he discussed the incidents of violence taking place during his visit, he said he didn't discuss individual attacks and "that is up to India" to deal with it.
+He also talked with Modi about his country's peace deal with the Taliban and said India will like to see it happen.

 At a news conference, Foreign Secretary Harsh Vardhan Shringla said the new citizenship law did not come up during Modi-Trump talks, noting the two leaders talked about religious harmony in a "positive way".
 "The issue of CAA did not come up, but with regard to what you mentioned, the term religious freedom, there was appreciation from both sides that pluralism and diversity are a common binding factor of both the countries," he added.